RoboJackets/constitution/pub/SGA_Constitution.md

 5. The Advisor can be removed for not carrying out the duties and expectations as defined in this document.
 Any member can bring concerns to the Executive Board.
 The Executive Board will meet with the Advisor to discuss the concerns.
 After this meeting, the Executive Board will vote on whether to remove the Advisor.
 If there is a majority vote, then the Advisor will be removed.

-6. If an Advisor steps down, is removed, or is not re­appointed, the Executive Board will follow the process stated in Article VIII, B. This is a typical process, however organizations are free to develop their own process.
-Organizations must state the procedures for selecting, removing, and the length of term for Advisors.
+6. If an Advisor steps down, is removed, or is not re­appointed, the Executive Board will follow the process stated in Article VIII, B.

 ****